 One of the questions I receive most from online businesses is how to test improving their website if their traffic is too low for A/B testing.
-Which is very important to be able to do because running A/B tests using a tool like Visual Website Optimizer is one of the quickest most effective ways of increasing your website sales, leads and customers!
+Which is very important to be able to do because running A/B tests using a tool like Visual Website Optimizer is one of the quickest most effective ways of increasing your website sales or leads.

 So to help these websites with low traffic (like small business websites), I’ve created a guide revealing how much traffic you need and techniques for setting up low traffic tests.

 Note that this guide presumes you know what pages and page elements are best for testing and what to test for better results, which is another topic entirely…

 First, check if your traffic is too low to run an A/B test

 Before we discuss the ways to run A/B testing if you don’t have enough traffic, it’s obviously important to first understand if you have enough traffic!

 How much traffic do you need to run an A/B test on a web page?

-To put it in very simple terms, you need at least 1,000 unique visitors per week to the page you want to run an A/B test on.
-If you don’t have this much traffic, it will take a long time (3 weeks or more, if ever) for your testing tool to gather enough data to determine a statistically significant result.
+To put it in very simple terms, you need at least 5,000 unique visitors per week to the page you want to run an A/B test on.
+If you don’t have this much traffic, it will take a long time (3 weeks or more, if ever) for your testing tool to gather enough data to find a statistically significant result.
 This handy A/B test length calculator gives you an idea of how many days it will take to get a result.
-Also, the more page variations you test (A/B/C/n), the more traffic and time you will need to get a result.
+Also, the more page variations you test, the more traffic you will need to get a result.
 But you need something else too…